Do Go On - 397 - Aviator Charles Kingsford Smith

 And there's another little anecdote that I read on Wikipedia that I quite liked.

-Smith after the Trans-Pacific flight and told him,
+Kingsford Smith after the Trans-Pacific flight and told him, I'm going to learn to fly.

-She later convinced him to take her for a flight in the Southern Cross
+She later convinced him to take her for a flight in the Southern Cross and went on to become

-most notably for making the first solo flight from England to New Zealand.
+a record-setting aviator herself, most notably for making the first solo flight from

 Whoa.

-although apparently there's a quote there that he says,
+Although apparently there's a quote there that he says, like, she followed his example

-and his advice was don't try to beat men's records
+And his advice was don't try to beat men's records and don't fly at night.

 It was like the 20s, guys.

-You know, it was a different time.
+You know, it's a different time.

 Don't try and beat men's records.